mattix7771/Group_8_SEM_CW/use-cases/use-case-2.md

 ### Preconditions

-Database contains all countries of the world.
+Database contains all cities of the world.

 ### Success End Condition

-A report is provided with all countries in the continent in descending order by population and grouped by continent.
+The following reports are produced:
+- All the cities in the world, continent, region, country and district organised by largest population to smallest.
+- The top N populated cities in the world, continent, region, country and district.

 ### Failed End Condition